-- DIBs transform social problems into "investible" opportunities by monetizing the benefits of tackling social problems, so attracting private sector investors wanting to bring their resources and skills to development. - DIBs create incentives for investors to put in place (typically through intermediaries) the necessary feedback loops, data collection and performance management systems required to achieve desired outcomes, resulting in a bottom-up, client-centred, and generally more effective, approach to service delivery. - Because investors provide funding and assume risk for interventions expected to lead to improved social outcomes, DIBs could attract funding for interventions that donor agencies and governments might not be willing or able to fund directly.
+- DIBs transform social problems into "investible" opportunities, and create incentives for investors to put in place the necessary feedback loops, data collection and performance management systems required to achieve desired outcomes, resulting in a bottom-up, client-centred, and generally more effective, approach. - DIBs could help to shift more aid to results-based contracting by overcoming some of the obstacles associated with existing resultsbased approaches.
+By having investors provide working capital and assume risk - for interventions expected to lead to improved social outcomes, DIBs could attract funding for interventions that donor agencies and governments might not be able to fund under existing models.

-DIBs are a new approach and, at first it will take time, resources and new skills and expertise to develop them.
-To ensure that initial DIB pilots get off the ground and to help stimulate a market for this approach, the Working Group makes the following general recommendations (see pp. 9-15 for detailed recommendations):
+DIBs hold enormous potential as a new type of outcomes-based contract that can bring together the private sector, civil society organisations, governments and donors, in a way that captures and complements the strengths which each player can bring to achieve development outcomes, and buttressing their respective weaknesses.
+Developing DIBs will at first take time, resources and new skills and expertise.
+To ensure that initial DIB pilots get off the ground and a market for this approach gradually begins to form, the Working Group makes the following general recommendations:

-- Donors should establish a DIB Outcomes Fund and investors should establish DIB Investment Funds, which would enable these actors to share risks and pilot a range of DIB models. - DIB parties will have to accept the high transactions costs of early DIB pilots.
-Foundations should consider subsidising these costs by providing funding to catalyse the development of a DIB market.

-- DIB parties should invest in learning about this new approach; pilots should be evaluated rigorously and a group of donors and philanthropic organisations should set up a DIB Community of Practice to share and accelerate learning. - DIBs should be open by design.
+- Donors should establish a DIB Outcomes Fund and investors should establish DIB Investment Funds, which would enable these actors to share risks and pilot a range of DIB models (see p.
+8). - DIB pilots should be evaluated rigorously and a group of donors and philanthropic organisations should set up a DIB Community of Practice to share and accelerate learning (see p.
+9). - DIBs should be open by design.
 Openness will accelerate confidence in DIBs for investors, governments, service providers and taxpayers and help to build a high quality market.
-Donors and foundations should lead on establishing a research data protocol which would provide a standard of data and facilitate information-sharing.
+Donors and foundations should establish a research data protocol which would provide a standard of data and facilitate information-sharing (see p.
+9).